Kyolem/ESP32_RTC/README.md

 # ESP32_RTC
-This is a library to use a DS3231 with an esp32
+This is a library to use a DS3231 with many microcontroller